 Those are the basic steps to start live streaming on YouTube but there are a ton of features and tools you can play around with when you use Streamlabs Desktop.

 We recommend reading our guide on how to add live stream alerts on YouTube to learn how to create custom alerts when you receive new members, tips, or subscribers.

 Founded on the belief that we want to help creators make a living do what they love, Streamlabs provides a robust suite of features to help creators better engage with their fans, grow audiences, and improve monetization.
-Building on this mission, Streamlabs is expanding its product with 1) Melon, our browser-based streaming studio, 2) Willow, an all-in-one bio link tool, and 3) Oslo, a video review and collaboration tool.
+Building on this mission, Streamlabs is expanding its product with 1) Talk Studio, our browser-based streaming studio, 2) Willow, an all-in-one bio link tool, and 3) Video Editor, a video review and collaboration tool.